wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

     2. Open the file and load imports and configuration:

         ```typescript
-        --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:1:25"
+        --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:1:7"
         ```

         Import the required libraries and modules to interact with Ethereum, handle file paths, load environment variables, and enable user interaction via the terminal.

-    3. Define interfaces to be used for chain configuration and contract deployment:
+    3. Define interfaces to use for chain configuration and contract deployment:

         ```typescript
         --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:9:25"